-Introduced by Rep. John Walsh (R) on October 23, 2013, to exempt law enforcement and fire department employees from a 2011 law that banned automatic seniority-based automatic pay hikes for individual government employees (“step increases”) during the time when a government employee union contract has expired and no replacement has been negotiated.
+Introduced by Rep. John Walsh (R) on October 23, 2013 To exempt law enforcement and fire department employees from a 2011 law that banned automatic seniority-based automatic pay hikes for individual government employees (“step increases”) during the time when a government employee union contract has expired and no replacement has been negotiated.
 Specifically, the bill would exempt public safety workers covered by a 1969 compulsory arbitration law.
+Official Text and Analysis.

 Referred to the House Commerce Committee on October 23, 2013